 The pressure is solved with the PCG (Preconditioned conjugate gradient) solver.
 The preconditioner uses an option called DIC, which is Diagonal incomplete-Cholesky.
 The velocity U is solved by the PBiCG solver.
-The PBiCG is the quite the as the PCG, the difference is that PCG uses symmetric lduMatrices when the PBiCG uses asymmetric lduMatrices.
+The PBiCG is the quite the as the PCG, the difference is that PCG uses symmetric asymmetric lduMatrices when the the PBiCG uses asymmetric lduMatrices.
 As option to this the DILU is used.
 DILU means Diagonal incomplete-LU.
 The temperature T+T is solved using the BiCG solver (Bi-conjugate gradient).

 The T+T means that there are two temperature fields.
 If there had been more fields there had been more T:s too.
 Since the temperature in this case depends on two fields and that the fields can consist of differnt size of meshes.
-The temperature on the intersection needs there iterated to fit between both meshes as good as possible.
-In this case the maximum number of iterations are 1000.
-The temperature fields are solved in coupled manner and therefore is both fields important.
+The temperature needs there for to be iterated to fit between both meshes.
+In this the maximum number of iterations is 1000.